AK-Berger/4S-SROF/Instructions.md

 2. **Droplet in Frame**:
    - Ensure there is only **one droplet** visible in the video frames throughout the experiment.
    - If even a few pixels of another droplet appear in the frames, the code might crash or produce incorrect results.

-Adhering to these guidelines will help you avoid potential errors and ensure the analysis runs smoothly.
+3. **Slope Folder**:
+   - If you plan to perform measurements for different droplet numbers or tilt angles **without altering the experimental setup**, you can reuse the `slope` folder created during the first experiment.
+Simply copy this folder to the new experiment directory, and there is no need to create a new `slope` folder.
+   - However, if the setup is adjusted (e.g., changing the surface or modifying the alignment), the relative angle between the camera and the sample may change.
+In such cases, you must create a new `slope` folder and generate fresh `.bmp` files to ensure accurate measurements.